56quarters/avalonms/doc/source/installation.rst

     /var/www/avalon/current/bin/pip install avalonms gunicorn

-The Avalon Music Server has a embedded default configuration file.
+The Avalon Music Server has an embedded default configuration file.
 In addition to that, we'll create our own copy of that configuration that we can customize. ::

     /var/www/avalon/current/bin/avalon-echo-config > /var/www/avalon/local-settings.py